Disclaimer

 • Poor nutrition

-Poor diet and nutrition is a major culprit when it comes to excessive shedding in Pomeranians.
-If Pomeranians are not given a healthy diet with complete nutrition, their coat appears unhealthy and they might experience excessive shedding.
+Poor diet and nutrition is a major culprit in excessive shedding in Pomeranians.
+If Pomeranians are not given a healthy diet with complete nutrition, their coat appears unhealthy, and they might experience excessive shedding.

 • Poor grooming

 Pomeranians are not brush-and-go dogs.
-They need regular brushing, bathing, and other grooming to keep their coat healthy.
+They need regular brushing, bathing, and grooming to keep their coats healthy.
 Poor grooming results in excessive shedding.
 If you are not brushing your Pom frequently enough or using incorrect brushes, this may damage their coat.

-Too much or very few bathing can cause Pomeranians to shed their coats.
+Too much or very little bathing can cause Pomeranians to shed their coats.
 Using the wrong shampoo can also contribute to Pomeranian shedding.

 • Hormonal changes

-Hormonal swings in female Pomeranians affect how your Pomeranian sheds and you might not be able to control.
-Hormonal imbalance may happen due to pregnancy, recent spaying or neutering, or female Pom going into heat.
+Hormonal swings in female Pomeranians affect how your Pomeranian sheds, which you might be unable to control.
+Hormonal imbalance may happen due to pregnancy, recent spaying or neutering, or a female Pom entering heat.

 • Stress

 Excessive shedding in Pomeranians may be a sign of stress.
-Poms may get stressed because of loud noises, environmental change, separation anxiety, or when introducing new pets into your home.
+Poms may get stressed by loud noises, environmental change, separation anxiety, or introducing new pets into your home.

 • Ticks and fleas

 Fleas, ticks, or parasites may also result in noticeably high Pomeranian shedding.
-This makes their skin inflamed, itchy and uncomfortable.
-If you observe that your Pomeranian’s shedding has become unusually heavy, it is time to take him for a check-up to a vet.
+This makes their skin inflamed, itchy, and uncomfortable.
+If you observe that your Pomeranian’s shedding has become unusually heavy, it is time to take him for a check-up with a vet.

 How to Deal with Pomeranian Shedding

-As a Pomeranian owner, you need to understand that their coats will need routine maintenance and grooming to ensure the health of Pomeranian’s fur.
-Routine maintenance will help to remove loose and dead hair from your Pom’s coat.
+As a Pomeranian owner, you must understand that their coats will need routine maintenance and grooming to ensure the health of Pomeranian’s fur.
+Routine maintenance will help to remove loose and dead hair from your Pom’s double coat.
 Here is what you can do to manage Pomeranian Shedding:

 Brushing